Everything You Need To Know About a Denture Reline

 Types of Denture Relines

-In any denture reline, the denturist will take several measurements of your mouth to ensure the dentures are in the proper bite position and that your smile is centered.
+In any denture reline, the denturist will take several measurements of your mouth to ensure the dentures are in the proper bite position and that your smile is centred.

 Hard Reline: A hard reline is done to improve the way the dentures fit.